number-25/rich_directRNA/docs/usage.md

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended, since it can lead to different results on different machines dependent on the computer enviroment.

 - `test`
-  - A profile with a complete configuration for automated testing
+  - A profile with a complete minimal configuration for rapid, automated testing
   - Includes links to test data so needs no other parameters
+- `test_full`
+  - A profile with a complete, thorough configuration for automated testing of entire pipeline with full size data
+  - Requires the user to provide real world sequencing data, reference files
 - `docker`
   - A generic configuration profile to be used with [Docker](https://docker.com/)
 - `singularity`